ab12a/Ecommerce-batch-pipeline/README.md

 1. Load the raw e-commerce dataset.
 2. Apache Spark cleans and preprocesses the data.
-3. Spark exports the processed records.
+3. Cleaned data is stored in Parquet format.
 4. Kafka Producer publishes events to the `customer-events` topic.
 5. Kafka Consumer reads events from Kafka.
+6. Events are written to a JSON file.
-6. Events are stored in PostgreSQL.
+7. Events are stored in PostgreSQL.
-7. Spark performs analytical aggregations.
+8. Spark performs analytical aggregations.
-8. Apache Airflow orchestrates the overall workflow.
+9. Apache Airflow orchestrates the workflow.

 ---